Disinfectant: the do's and don’ts

 There are some important things to remember when using disinfectant to ensure effectiveness and limit the harm these chemicals can cause you or your home.
 First, make sure you wipe down surfaces with soap and water before disinfecting.
 Dirt, debris or other items, if left on the surface, can block the disinfectant from getting to the germs and killing them.
 Also, you’ll want to keep the area where you’re using the disinfectant ventilated.
 Disinfectant is made with many harsh chemicals that can be harmful so make sure you allow the product to air out.
 Wear gloves and wash your hands after using a disinfectant.
 As I mentioned before, disinfectants are EPA approved which means the product is not suited for or can cause harm to your skin.
 Lastly, never mix bleach with other cleaning solutions as it could cause very toxic fumes that could harm you or your home.

-We recommend checking out our hand sanitizer when shopping.
+We recommend checking out our gallon disinfectant when shopping.
 You can purchase it from the comfort of your home and have it sent right to your doorstep!

 Want to know where I got this information?
 Check out my resources: